Campaign of the Month: June 2014

 Lead Tech from Five Rings Technologies

-She typically wears yellow work coveralls, but is known to put on a heavy brown leather jacket when in front of the camera.
+She typically wears a unit tech uniform, but is known to put on her ubiquitous heavy brown leather jacket when in front of the camera.
 She also wears standard combat attire during maneuvers.
 She is always armed with a standard automatic pistol, but seems increasingly fond of a recently acquired boarding sword (sabre).

-Little is known about Senior Tech O’Neil prior to her joining the tech crews along with her equipment, vehicles and Mechs.
-She has a past serving in Joshua’s Station’s local media broadcasts (Channel 6 News) as a roving reporter.
+Little is known about Master Tech O’Neil prior to her joining the tech crews along with her equipment, vehicles and Mechs.
+She has a past serving in the Channel 6 News at Joshua’s Station, as a roving reporter.
 She rose to prominence solving a number of thefts in the station’s docking repair area, and was something of a media darling.
 During the fallout from that scandal, she lost her job, but was hired by Five Rings Technologies to work on internal matters, primarily corporate news releases and PR work.
-Eventually, she was recruited to be the lead on the unit’s mission to Dumassas.
+Eventually, she was recruited to be the lead on the unit’s mission to System – Dumassas.

-She then spent several months on “The Factory” filming the Iron Dingoes dependents and civilians in a follow-up piece, called “The Forgotten Warriors”, which did quite well in local radio-television.
+She then spent several months on “The Factory” filming the Iron Dingoes dependents and civilians in a follow-up piece, called “The Forgotten Warriors”, which did quite well in local radio and holovision broadcasts.
 Following this, she was approached for a permanent placement in the unit as their PR Spokesman, which she readily accepted.

 She and her crew then spent a year working under a Leash Contract travelling around the planet on a recruiting drive, which was quite successful.
 Training efforts for the new recruits took another year, and in the time since, she and her crew have been working closely with Ambassador Inara Serra in marketing strategies for the Iron Dingoes new educational programs.